IndyCar Series: 1996–2011

 Riley & Scott produced IndyCar chassis from 1997 to 2000.
 Their initial effort, the Mark V, was introduced late in the 1997 season, severely limiting its potential market.
 It also proved to be uncompetitive.
 After Riley & Scott was purchased by Reynard, an all-new model, the Mark VII, was introduced for the 2000 season.
 It won in Phoenix, the second race of the season (driven by Buddy Lazier), but was off the pace at Indy and was quickly dropped by its teams.

-Falcon Cars were founded by Michael Kranefuss and Ken Anderson in 2002 as the third approved chassis supplier for the 2003 season.
+Falcon Cars was founded by Michael Kranefuss and Ken Anderson in 2002 as the third approved chassis supplier for the 2003 season.
 One rolling chassis was completed and shown, but it was never fitted with a working engine and never ran.
 No orders were ever filled.
 Superficially, IndyCar machines closely resemble those of other open-wheeled formula racing cars, with front and rear wings and prominent airboxes.
 Originally, the cars were unique, being designed specifically for oval racing; for example, the oil and cooling systems were asymmetrical to account for the pull of liquids to the right side of the cars.
 Later cars were designed to accommodate the added requirements of road racing.

 Because of a schedule conflict, the Champ Car World Series spec Panoz DP01, with a Cosworth engine, was run in an IndyCar Series points event in the 2008 Toyota Grand Prix of Long Beach.

 2012–2014

 In 2010, IndyCar announced that it would officially adopt a single-make chassis formula, beginning in 2012 among a selection of proposals from interested parties, and set up the ICONIC (Innovative, Competitive, Open-Wheel, New, Industry-Relevant, Cost-Effective) Advisory Committee to make a final recommendation.
 Proposals were submitted and announced by BAT Engineering, Dallara, Lola, Swift, as well as the radical DeltaWing design that was penned by Ben Bowlby and financed by Chip Ganassi.

-On July 2010, IndyCar announced that Dallara had won the contract to remain as the series' single chassis supplier.
+In July 2010, IndyCar announced that Dallara had won the contract to remain as the series' single chassis supplier.
 In 2012 the series adopted the Dallara IR-12 chassis as a cost control method, and IndyCar negotiated a price of $349,000 per chassis.
 The new specification also improved safety, the most obvious feature being the partial enclosure around the rear wheels, which acts to prevent cars ramping up over another vehicle's back end.
 This chassis was intended to support multiple aerodynamic kits, but introduction of these was delayed until 2015, with teams citing costs.

 After the events of the 2011 IZOD IndyCar World Championships the chassis was nicknamed DW12 in honor of Dan Wheldon.